Frequently asked questions

 What type of food is available for children?

-We can prepare half portions of the main dishes from our a’la carte list for children.
-There’ll also be children menu with burgers, beef or chicken and pizzas available.
+We can prepare half portions of most the main dishes from our a la carte menu for children.

 I have several allergies and vegan diet.
 Will the restaurant be able to provide me meals according to my dietary preferences?